Lady-Mattern/a11y-tictactoe/README.md

 I would love to spend more time styling

 Been debating about putting the game board in a table element instead of list for screen reader users

+Would also love to re-organize the folder structure.
+My visually impaired self hates having the files all strung out here, but wanted to keep things simple for now